Defend Nature

 Why are The Wildlife Trusts and other environmental charities so concerned?

-In the last year we have seen repeated government attacks on nature despite promises to the contrary.
-The latest proposals place fragile rivers and our natural world at greater risk through a relaxation of pollution laws.
-As the impacts of the nature and climate crises worsen, it is clear that any incoming government will be increasingly judged on their environmental record - and expectations from voters remain high.
+As the impacts of the nature and climate crises worsen, it is clear that the new government will be increasingly judged on their environmental record - and expectations from voters remain high.

 You can read more about these issues in our blogs shared below.